chadgeary/cloudblock/gcp/README.md

 # Note the gcp user (account) for the vars file
 gcloud auth list

+# Two notes for July 2021
+# A max of three billing-linked projects are available while under the free tier.
+# Google has replaced f1-micro with e2-micro as the always-free VM.
+This has more CPU and RAM.
 ```

 Customize the deployment - See variables section below